exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 ## Design Goals:

-We use AWS as backend, because it provides the possibility to run the whole workflow during a ci-test.
+script-languages-developer-sandbox use AWS as backend, because it provides the possibility to run the whole workflow during a ci-test.

 This project uses
 - `boto3` to interact with AWS